CloudOlive/BookBite/README.md

-# BookBite - AI Book Chat Application
+# BookBite - AI Novel Chat Application

 A modern, browser-based chat application where you can upload books and have AI-powered conversations about them.
 Built with React, Tailwind CSS, and designed for easy learning.